IPK-BIT/scorpion/docs/source/api.rst

 API
 ===

 The available REST API is structured into two modules.
-The first is in regards of ::ref:`aai` and is responsible for user management.
-The second module lists all ::ref:`publicendpoints`.
+The first is in regards of :ref:`aai` and is responsible for user management.
+The second module lists all :ref:`publicendpoints`.
 Those enpoints are mostly ```GET``` calls to receive information about the current data, as well as one ```POST``` endpoint to submit KPI measurements for a service.

-:: _aai:
+.. _aai:

 Authentication and Authorization
 --------------------------------